 According to The GLBTQ Archive, Solomon was arrested on Feb.
-11, 1873, for having sex in a public bathroom with a 60-year-old stableman named George Roberts.
+11, 1873, for cruising public restrooms and having sex with a 60-year-old stableman named George Roberts.
 Both men were charged with indecent exposure and an attempt to commit “buggery.”
-They were both found guilty, fined 100 pounds and sentenced to 18 months hard labor.
+Both were found guilty, fined 100 pounds and sentenced to 18 months of hard labor.

 Thanks to a wealthy cousin, Solomon had his sentence reduced to police supervision (though Roberts wasn’t so lucky).
-Solomon fled to France to escape his public shaming but was arrested there on March 4, 1874, for the same reasons.
+Solomon fled to France to escape his public shaming but was arrested there on March 4, 1874, for once again cruising public restrooms.
 The Archive states, “The French court fined him 16 francs and sentenced him to three months in prison.
 The 19-year-old man he was with received a lesser sentence.”

 2. Walter Jenkins (1964)

-Jenkins served as a longtime aide to U.S. President Lyndon B. Johnson from 1939 all the way into his presidency.
-He was known for his ability and pleasant temperament and was so close to President Johnson and the First Lady that the couple celebrated her 51st birthday at Jenkins’ house in 1963.
+Walter Jenkins served as a longtime aide to U.S. President Lyndon B. Johnson from 1939 into his presidency.
+He was known for his pleasant temperament and was so close to President Johnson and the first lady that the First Couple celebrated her 51st birthday at Jenkins’ house in 1963.

-A month before the 1964 presidential election, Jenkins and another man were arrested by Washington, D.C., police in a local YMCA restroom.
-Jenkins had just attended a cocktail party with his wife right before the arrest.
+A month before the 1964 presidential election, Jenkins and another man were arrested by police in a local YMCA restroom in Washington, D.C.
+Jenkins had attended a cocktail party with his wife right before the arrest.
 In a pay-toilet stall in the YMCA basement, he had sex with Andy Choka, a 60-year-old Hungarian immigrant 14 years his senior.

 Police reportedly viewed their copulation through a secret peephole.
 The men were charged with disorderly conduct.

-At first, newspapers refused to run the story, but then they discovered that Jenkins had been arrested for a similar charge in the exact same YMCA bathroom in 1959.
-Jenkins was then married to a woman and had six children with her.
+At first, newspapers refused to run the story, but then they discovered Jenkins had been arrested for cruising public restrooms at the exact same YMCA in 1959.
+At the time Jenkins was married to a woman and had six children with her.

-Although the case was subsequently dismissed, his arrest came at a time when homosexuals were considered a security risk by the U.S. government and Jenkins was forced to resign, effectively ending his career.
-President Johnson’s Republican opponent Barry Goldwater chose not to make the improper vetting of Jenkins or his arrest a campaign issue, but all the same, his campaign still released bumper stickers that read, “ALL THE WAY WITH LBJ, BUT DON’T GO NEAR THE YMCA.”
+Though the case against Walter Jenkins was subsequently dismissed, his arrest came at a time when homosexuals were considered a security risk by the U.S. government, so Jenkins was forced to resign, effectively ending his career.
+President Johnson’s Republican opponent Barry Goldwater chose not to make the improper vetting of Jenkins or his arrest a campaign issue, but all the same, his campaign still released bumper stickers that read, “All the way with LBJ, but don’t go near the YMCA.”

 Jenkins never returned to the White House.
-In a letter to the editor published soon after his arrest went public, the First Lady blamed Jenkins’ actions on exhaustion and urged compassion for his “dedicated service to his country.”
-International news soon drowned out news of Jenkins’ sexual scandal with the Soviet removal of influential political leader Nikita Khrushchev and China’s successful testing of a nuclear weapon soon after his arrest.
+In a letter to the editor published soon after his arrest went public, the first lady blamed Jenkins’ actions on exhaustion and urged compassion for his “dedicated service to his country.”
+International headlines eventually drowned out news of Jenkins’ sexual scandal with the Soviet removal of influential political leader Nikita Khrushchev and China’s successful testing of a nuclear weapon soon after his arrest.

-He and his wife separated in 1972 but they never divorced.
+He and his wife separated in 1972 but never divorced.
 Jenkins died in 1985.
-His daughter assumes he was gay, though he never publicly came out.
+His daughter assumes he was gay, though Jenkins never publicly came out.

 3. Leigh Bowery (1991)

-In her tell-all biography, Leigh Bowery: The Life and Times of an Icon, Tilley says Bowery was arrested in 1991 for being “caught in a compromising position with another man at the toilets at Liverpool Street Station.”
+In her tell-all biography, Leigh Bowery: The Life and Times of an Icon, Tilley says Bowery was arrested in 1991 for being “caught in a compromising position with another man at the toilets at Liverpool Street Station” — cruising public restrooms.

-Bowery and his sexual partner had reportedly been discovered by a bathroom attendant who had been monitoring the toilets using a small mirror attached to a stick slid under the stall doors.
-The attendant had allegedly caught Bowery having sex there before and so he called the police.
+Bowery and his sexual partner had reportedly been discovered by a bathroom attendant who’d been monitoring the toilets using a small mirror attached to a stick slid under the stall doors.
+The attendant had allegedly caught Bowery cruising public restrooms there before, and so he called the police.

-Bowery worried that he might get deported back to London, so Freud helped out by paying for Bowery’s legal defense (though Tilley says he might’ve done so only because Bowery was a model for several of his portraits still in progress).
+Bowery worried that he might get deported, so Freud helped out by paying for Bowery’s legal defense (though Tilley says he might’ve done so only because Bowery was a model for several of his portraits still in progress).

-Tilley says Bowery resumed having public sex the very next day, but says that he stayed away from Liverpool Street Station for a few weeks, returning only in a different wig so that the bathroom attendant wouldn’t recognize him!
+Tilley says Bowery resumed having public sex the very next day but stayed away from Liverpool Street Station for a few weeks, returning only in a different wig so the bathroom attendant wouldn’t recognize him.

 4. George Michael (1998)

-When famous and beloved British pop singer George Michael was arrested for “engaging in a lewd act” in a public restroom of the Will Rogers Memorial Park, in Beverly Hills on April 7, 1998, he was not publicly out as a gay man.
+When famous and beloved British pop singer George Michael was arrested for “engaging in a lewd act” in a public restroom at Will Rogers Memorial Park in Beverly Hills on April 7, 1998, he was not yet publicly out as a gay man.